 10. Open adoption is the right decision for every adopted family-birth family relationship.

 Even with all the benefits of open adoption, it isn’t the right decision for every adoptive family.
 Certain circumstances in a birth parent’s life (i.e., in prison, substance abuse) may not make it beneficial for adopted children to spend time with their birth families.
 Many birth parents and adoptive parents simply aren’t comfortable with an open relationship.
-It’s important for both parties to be comfortable with the relationship for it go well.
+It’s important for both parties to be comfortable with the relationship for it to go well.
 Additionally, not all adoptees desire to know their birth families.
 This may be tough for their adopted parents and birth families.
-However, ultimately, it’s adoptees’ decision, especially as they get older.
+However, ultimately, it’s the adoptees’ decision, especially as they get older.

-Adoptive parents, as always I’d love your input!
+Adoptive parents, as always, I’d love your input!

 What other common myths about open adoption have you encountered?